Who We Are — Current Students Perspectives

 - Kyle Dickey is currently undergoing a crash course in developmental psychology with his newborn daughter Claire.
 His research focuses on counterfactual thinking - the "if only..." and "what if..." thoughts that we often have."

 - Chris Ferguson plays guitar and sings in a local band called Gods of Avalon, knows how to swordfight, and eats just about anything (jellyfish, python, etc.) except vegetables.
-His research focuses on whether playing violent video games makes people more aggressive.
+His research focuses on whether playing violent video games makes people more aggressive, as well as, more recently issues related to crime, policing and race.".

 - Sarah Garcia enjoys traveling to places of historical art & culture.
-Her research focuses on cognitive deficits and treatment in medical populations.
+Her research focuses on non-pharmacological interventions for cognitive change in a variety of populations.

 - Danielle Lindner was planning to become a high school music teacher before she decided to pursue a career in psychology, and she still spends much of her free time singing as both a cantor and choir member at her church.
 Her research focuses on body dissatisfaction and eating disorders.